Anuj-PatilGhare/Anuj-PatilGhare/README.md

 I’m a **Pune, Maharashtra–based software engineer** who enjoys building systems driven by **logic, structure, and clarity**.

-I’m passionate about **backend engineering** and **game programming**, especially understanding how things work at a fundamental level rather than just using tools.
+I’m passionate about **backend engineering** and **game programming**, as a hobby especially understanding how things work at a fundamental level rather than just using tools.

 ---